tenable/terrascan/kustomize/README.md

 ##### PRE-REQUISITE

-1. Make sure your replace `<TERRASCAN_NAMESPACE>` placeholder with your target namespace where to want to deploy the terrascan server.
+1. Make sure you replace `<TERRASCAN_NAMESPACE>` placeholder with your target namespace where you to want to deploy the terrascan server.
 The string replacement will be required in the `server/kustomization.yaml`,  `webhook/validating-webhook.yaml` and the `certs/domain.cnf` file that is generated in step 1 of `Generating TLS Certificates` section.